antor44/sigmoid-comparision/README.md

 The output graph visualizes several common activation functions, calculated here using Python's NumPy library.
 While NumPy is favored for its ease of use and versatility, a deeper look reveals a crucial performance consideration: the potential speed differences compared to highly optimized low-level implementations.

-In this benchmark, we measured the time taken to perform calculations on 1 million elements using 64-bit (double-precision) floating-point numbers, repeating the process 100,000 times, and writing the final 1 million results to a file.
-The differences were significant.
-Our optimized C code, which leverages AVX2 instructions and operates on single-precision (float) data, consistently outperformed NumPy, even when limited to a single thread, by a factor of approximately 10x.
-The performance advantages of the C code would become even more pronounced with multithreading, as it could effectively utilize multiple CPU cores.
+To illustrate this, we measured the time taken to perform calculations on one million 32-bit (single-precision) floating-point elements, repeating the process 100,000 times, and writing the final results to a file.
+Our optimized C code, leveraging AVX2 instructions, consistently outperformed the NumPy implementation by approximately a factor of 2x.
+It's worth noting that these performance gains in C are specific to scenarios involving explicit vectorization and would likely be even greater when utilizing multithreading.

-For context, NumPy's performance in this single-threaded, CPU-bound scenario is more akin to what one might observe in environments like Matlab or Octave without explicit GPU acceleration.
-It's worth noting that while Matlab offers relatively straightforward multithreading options, replicating similar parallelism in Octave can be more involved.
+For context, NumPy's performance in this type of CPU-bound scenario, where entire matrices are passed to functions, is closer to what one might observe in environments like Matlab or Octave without explicit GPU acceleration.
+While Matlab offers relatively straightforward multithreading options, achieving comparable parallelism in Octave can be more involved.

 ### Key Observations